Best Practices for using Rerank

 Max Number of Documents

-, the endpoint will throw an error if the user tries to pass more than 10,000 documents at a time.
+models, the endpoint will throw an error if the user attempts to pass more than 10,000 documents at a time.
 The maximum number of documents that can be passed to the endpoint is calculated with the following inequality: Number of documents * max_chunks_per_doc >10,000

 .